mabuchilab/QNET/README.rst

 * The SymPy_ symbolic algebra Python package to implement symbolic 'scalar' algebra, i.e., the coefficients of state, operator or super-operator expressions can be symbolic SymPy expressions as well as pure python numbers.
 * The NumPy_ package for numerical calculations
 * Optional: QuTiP_ python package as an extremely useful, efficient and full featured numerical backend.
 Operator expressions where all symbolic scalar parameters have been replaced by numeric ones, can be converted to (sparse) numeric matrix representations, which are then used to solve for the system dynamics using the tools provided by QuTiP.
 * Optional: The PyX_ python package for visualizing circuit expressions as box/flow diagrams.
+This requires a LaTeX installation on your system.
+On Linux/Macos and Windows `TeX Live`_ and MiKTeX_ are recommended, respectively.

 A convenient way of obtaining Python as well as some of the packages listed here (SymPy, SciPy, NumPy) is to download Anaconda_ Python Distribution, which is free for academic use.
 A highly recommended way of working with QNET and QuTiP_, or scientific python codes in general is through the excellent IPython_ command-line shell, or the very polished browser-based Jupyter_ notebook interface.